bottlerocket-os/bottlerocket-project-website/content/en/1.13.x/concepts/updating-bottlerocket.markdown

 This is the recommended method to update Bottlerocket on Kubernetes.
 The following sections should help you understand why, when, and how to use Brupop.

+//TODO SCRATCH NOTES

+- take what, why, and when out of this document and add to a new doc about comparing the different ways to update Bottlerocket

 ##### What is Brupop?

 The **B**ottle**r**ocket **up**date **op**erator (Brupop) is a [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/) that manages the Bottlerocket update process for you.